mustafaras/Synapse_IDE_PSYCHIATRY/README.md

 sequenceDiagram
   autonumber
   participant Clin as Clinician
-  participant View as Flow UI (Safety) participant Builder as safetyOutcome.ts participant Hook as useAiStreaming participant Adapt as Adapter
+  participant View as Flow UI
+  participant Builder as safetyOutcome.ts participant Hook as useAiStreaming participant Adapt as Adapter